swarajban/tastemaker/README.md

 tag from being scheduled on the same day, e.g. don't have potatoes twice in a day.

 ## Stack
-Tastemaker is built in React, TypeScript, Chakra UI, and Supabase.
+Tastemaker is built with React, TypeScript, Chakra UI, and Supabase.
 We use Supabase for both authentication and database.
-The app is hosted on Netlify.
+The app is hosted on Netlify. and has no custom backend.
 100% of the code was written by Cursor/Sonnet/OpenAI generations; I didn't write a single line of code myself.